coniks-sys/coniks-java/coniks_test_client/README.md

 ###Building
 We understand that people may not necessarily want to build and run the client on the same machine.
 - Compiling:
-In the *Makefile*, set the directory where you want the compiler to place the class files in **CLASS_DEST**.
-Then run:
+Specify where you would like the .class files to be placed, and run make:
 ```
+export CLASS_DEST=/path/to/classes
 make
 ```
 - Pushing the compiled code to a remote machine: